- Gregor Jordan

 Australian director Gregor Jordan (Ned Kelly, Buffalo Soldiers) lays out a complicated moral scenario, which, despite ending on an unsatisfying dramatic note, can’t help but leave the audience questioning what they believe to be right.
 Should ‘H’ have been allowed to do whatever’s necessary to find the bombs?
 Should one life (or two or three) be sacrificed for millions?
 Does ‘H’ have a point when he suggests that evil should be fought with evil, and if so, what’s the limit that we can use and remain just?
 Or, as he suggests, is it simply a matter of keeping torture out of the public eye, as the general populace likes results but doesn’t like seeing the means?
 It’s difficult to say not to use torture when the alternative is millions dying.
 But then Agent Brody, with her high ethical standards, also has a point, in that such lows set a criminally brutal precedent and render the torturers just as barbaric as the terrorists.
 Then again, why deny it?
 We’re human.
 We’re all barbaric.
 Though these questions are never answered in any satisfying way, it’s more important that as the plot plays out, the story remains focused on the morality of it all, and never reduces itself to “torture porn” glorification of violence for entertainment value.

-The trio of actors at the movie’s center gives impressive, intense performers, particularly Sheen, whose work on prestigious films like Frost/Nixon and B-movies like Underworld make him an interesting presence on screen.
+The trio of actors at the movie’s center gives impressive, intense performances, particularly Sheen, whose work on prestigious films like Frost/Nixon and B-movies like Underworld make him an interesting presence onscreen.
 In the role of Younger, he’s just vulnerable enough to make his character worthy of our empathy, but then, later on, becomes a shocking monster.
 Jackson has the same dynamic, in that he’s capable of grossly inhuman torture, but he’s also a family man who believes in a black-and-white logic of numbers that justifies his actions.
-Moss represents the good in each of us, the person who wants to do good but, deep down, knows that torture probably works.
+Moss represents the good in each of us, the person who wants to do the right thing but, deep down, knows that torture probably works.

 The 2007 film Rendition posits many of the same questions asked here, and that film was likewise unsatisfying because it failed to explore its subject in any confronting way.
 Unthinkable avoids that mistake by placing the audience in an uncomfortable situation—where truly there is no correct answer—and forcing a resolution.
 The finale, however, proves unsettled because there’s no way any ending could meet the demands of its various moral perspectives.
 In that sense, the movie ends on a downer, with a scene that was originally cut from what would’ve been the theatrical release.
 And though the movie leaves a bad taste in one’s mouth, the experience is worthwhile, if only for the ensuing conversation with your fellow movie-watchers.